genesisthomas/kaholo-plugin-custom-maven/README.md

-# Kaholo Maven Plugin
+# Kaholo Custom Maven Plugin
-This plugin provides [Maven](https://maven.apache.org/) capability to Kaholo Pipelines.
+This plugin provides customized [Maven](https://maven.apache.org/) capability to Kaholo Pipelines.
 Maven is a build automation tool used primarily for Java projects.
 Maven can also be used to build and manage projects written in C#, Ruby, Scala, and other languages.

 ## Use of Docker
-This plugin relies on the [official Docker image](https://hub.docker.com/_/maven) "maven" to run the Maven command, `mvn`.
+This plugin relies on any custom maven docker images to run the Maven command, `mvn`.
 This has many upsides but a few downsides as well of which the user should be aware.

 If running your own Kaholo agents in a custom environment, you will have to ensure docker is installed and running on the agent and has sufficient privilege to retrieve the image and start a container.
 If the agent is already running in a container (kubernetes or docker) then this means a docker container running within another container.